MissaouiChedy/MissaouiChedy.github.io/_posts/2017-07-27-reactive-extension-choose-proper-subject-type.md

 This week I faced in my current Xamarin project an odd timing issue related with observable collections and the [.NET reactive extension](https://github.com/Reactive-Extensions/Rx.NET#a-brief-intro).

-In this post, I wanted to document the debugging process and what I learned along the way about types of *observables* and *subjects*.
+In this post, I wanted to document the debugging process and what I learned along the way about types of *observables* and *subjects* which essentially revolves around using the proper `Subject` implementation.
 ## the issue

 I have a Xamarin mobile application that needs to join a [channel](http://www.phoenixframework.org/docs/channels) in a Phoenix based backend service.